marlia92/PFA-component-starter/src/component-library/content/components/wrappers/accordion/examples/open-first.md

 title: Open accordion
 spacing:
 blocks:
-  _bookshop_name: "wrappers/accordion"
+  _component: "wrappers/accordion"
   openFirst: true
   items:
     - title: What do I get?
       contentBlocks:
-        - _bookshop_name: "typography/rich-text"
+        - _component: "typography/rich-text"
           text: |-
             You get access to basic features to help you get started quickly.
     - title: Is it easy to use?
       contentBlocks:
-        - _bookshop_name: "typography/rich-text"
+        - _component: "typography/rich-text"
           text: |-
             Yes, everything is designed to be simple and straightforward.
     - title: Can I use it with others?
       contentBlocks:
-        - _bookshop_name: "typography/rich-text"
+        - _component: "typography/rich-text"
           text: |-
             You can share and collaborate with others at any time.
 ---